H4HWV2011/msjarvis-public-docs/thesis/12-neurobiological-architecture.md

 ## 12.6 Pituitary: Global Modes and System State

 Ms. Jarvis approximates the pituitary with shared configuration and WOAH-style weights that shape how services interpret safety, importance, and trade-offs.
-As of March 15, 2026, the Phase 5 `confidence_decay` multiplier represents a form of system-wide state modulation: the temporal freshness of GBIM entities (5,416,521 in PostgreSQL `msjarvis`) attenuates confidence signals across the entire response pipeline.
+As of March 28, 2026, the Phase 5 `confidence_decay` multiplier represents a form of system-wide state modulation: the temporal freshness of GBIM entities (5,416,521 in PostgreSQL `msjarvis` port 5433 ★) attenuates confidence signals across the entire response pipeline.

 The design intends that a unified runtime mode switch will dynamically move the entire system between named operational modes (research, pastoral, governance).
 In the current deployment this does not exist; the static config, WOAH weights, and `confidence_decay` multiplier serve as common signals that many components consult when making routing or evaluation decisions.